Almond Poppy Seed Cake is an easy 9×13″ cake recipe bursting with almond flavor accented by poppy seeds.

 Most of the ingredients needed for this delicious cake are items you likely have in your pantry, although I will admit, it calls for a lot of poppy seeds, so plan accordingly. 🤪

-The 1/3 cup of poppy seeds need to be soaked in 1 cup of water for about a half hour.
+The 1/3 cup of poppy seeds needs to be soaked in 1 cup of water for about 30 minutes.

 In another mixing bowl, whip the egg whites until fluffy.